-First decide which charge pump you want to use.
-IC2 can fit a LT1054 or even the cheaper ICL7660S.
-When using the 7660S, you must place a jumper in J1!
 Do not blow on your solder in an attempt to cool it down.
 That will possibly result in a bad join that might corrode!

-If you want to experiment with other diodes then you could socket them instead of soldering them to the board.
+If you want to experiment with other diodes or transistors then you could socket them instead of soldering them to the board.
 You'll need a 20 SIL, break off the sockets and solder them to the board.
 Note: Glass diodes are fragile.
 Do not expose them to heat for too long or they'll break!

-Start by soldering the jumper (if needed), resistors and then the diodes (if not socketed).
-Solder the IC socket next and then the small SMF/MKT capacitators, the DIP switch, the electrolytes and finish with the C3 silver mica.
-If you want to use a regular 22pF MLCC for C3, you can use the C3a pads.
+Start by soldering the resistors and then the diodes (if not socketed).
+Solder the IC socket next and then the small SMF/MKT capacitators, transistors (if not socketed) and finish with the electrolytes.

-Do not yet place the IC (and diodes if socketed).
-Wait until after you soldered the potentiometers and switches.
+Do not yet place the IC (and diodes/transistors if socketed).
+Wait until after you soldered the potentiometers and switch.